mcgeec91/MLB_Statcast/README.md

 - Download repository to local drive.
 - Run the fixing statcast data file first.
 - Run part_2 to create database.
 Password needs to be added.
 Also, PATH might need to be changed for MySQL database location.
-Code works for MySQL--root,localhost:3306.
+Code works for MySQL--root, localhost:3306, personal password.